/

 7.9

-Some 97.8% of the withdrawn counterfeit euro banknotes were seized in euro area countries, 1.3% were seized in EU Member States outside the euro area, and 0.9% in the rest of the world.
+96.8 % of the counterfeits were found in euro area countries, while 2.2 % were found in non-euro area EU Member States and 1.0 % in other parts of the world.

 Denomination